 The free version lets you open 3D (EASM, EPRT, SLDASM, SLDPRT), 2D (EDRW, SLDDRW) and associated files from any source such as email attachments or cloud storage services.
 The Pro version adds the ability to measure your designs, view cross-sections of your models in XY, YZ, or ZX directions, create markups in your designs, including text notes and freehand notations and more.

 8. SketchUp Viewer

-SketchUp Viewer is another application which is a repository of thousands of 3D models.
+SketchUp Viewer is another application that is a repository of thousands of 3D models.
 You can also create and share your own projects in the warehouse of 3D projects.
 With SketchUp Viewer, you can open or download models directly from 3D Warehouse, Trimble Connect, and Dropbox.
 You can also open models using Android’s ‘Open With’ feature, for example when opening.
 SKP files sent as email attachments.

 The application also supports Android’s Storage Access Framework, making it easy to open models from Google Drive and other file storage apps.
 You can even view your 3D models in Augmented Reality.
 The app has Select tool and Entity Info panel from where you are able to get information about edge lengths, the area of faces, volume of solids, and component and group definitions.

 You can also control the look and feel of your model by adjusting Edge and Face styles, including X-ray mode, along with toggles to control the visibility of Hidden Geometry, Section Planes, Section Cuts, Axes, and Watermarks.